-The Committee consists of the Headteacher, the Director of Finance, the Head of Admissions for Senior School and a nominated Governor, and, if appropriate, the Chair of Governors, Relevant Heads of Faculty and/or Department are consulted, as appropriate, prior to the meeting.
-The Awards Committee meets in November to discuss Sixth Form Scholarships and in January to discuss Senior

-School candidates.
-At other times of year, decisions regarding prospective scholarship candidates will be taken by the Headteacher, in conjunction with the Director of Finance and a nominated Governor, and, if appropriate, the Chair of Governors.
+The Committee consists of the Headteacher, the Bursar, the Head of Admissions and a nominated Governor, and, if appropriate, the Chair of Governors, Relevant Heads of Faculty and/or Department are consulted, as appropriate, prior to the meeting.
+The Awards Committee meets in November to discuss Sixth Form Scholarships and in January to discuss Senior School candidates.
+At other times of year, decisions regarding prospective scholarship candidates will be taken by the Headteacher, in conjunction with the Bursar, and a nominated Governor, and, if appropriate, the Chair of Governors.